SwiftERM Hyper-personalisation for ecommerce email marketing

 What’s the backup plan?

-It’s vital that you understand how your data are protected, and what redundancies are available should your SaaS provider have an outage.
+You must understand how your data are protected, and what redundancies are available should your SaaS provider have an outage.
 Too often SaaS providers point to their backend infrastructure provider (Amazon or Microsoft’s Azure) as “unsinkable.”
-While these platforms obviously have various redundancies, make sure your provider maintains its own readily accessible backups to prevent unforeseen or human errors, or provides an interface for you to perform your own backups.
+While these platforms have various redundancies, make sure your provider maintains its own readily accessible backups to prevent unforeseen or human errors or provides an interface for you to perform your backups.

 Certification, Compliance and Standardisation